SESYNC-ci/sesync-ci.github.io/lesson/lesson-badge-defns.md

 * **These lessons are complete but likely have open issues and need improvement.**
 *  Generally, for lessons that have been used and do not contain entirely outdated material, but are not suited for or ready to be linked on cyberhelp lesson page for a broad audience.
-* Add this disclaimer to top of lesson: *Disclaimer: This lesson is in beta status!
+* Add to top of lesson: *Note: This lesson is in beta status!
 It may have open issues that have not yet been addressed.*

 ## Stable